mkafrin/PolyZone/README.md

 ```
 Note: Entity zones follow the position and rotation of the entity.
 Entity zones don't use the grid optimization, since all entity zones are simple bounding boxes.
 Because of this, use the `debugPoly` option to enable debug drawing, instead of `debugGrid`.
 Any option that can be passed into regular PolyZones can be passed into entity zones, though any grid related options and minZ/maxZ are ignored.
 There are a few additional options for entity zones, seen in the table below.

-### Options for a PolyZone instance Around an Entity
+### Options for a PolyZone Instance Around an Entity

 | Property | Type    | &nbsp;&nbsp;&nbsp;&nbsp;Default&nbsp;&nbsp;&nbsp;&nbsp; | Required | Description                                                                                                                                                                                                                                                                        |
 |----------|---------|---------------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|